xevxx/hyperv-backup/README.md

 # Configuration
-All configurable settings are located in the Setting section of the script.
+All configurable settings are located in the Settings section of the script.
 All are marked with '*change values*'

 The configurable values include: